-Molly Grettenberger is a native of Michigan and a recent graduate of the Jacobs School of Music.
+Molly Grettenberger is a native of Michigan and a graduate of the Jacobs School of Music at Indiana University.
 She received a BM in Harp Performance under the direction of Susann McDonald.
 She also had the pleasure of studying harp pedagogy with Elzbieta Szmyt.
-This is her second year assisting at the Summer Harp Academy.
+2017 marks her fourth year assisting at the Summer Harp Academy.
 An avid orchestral musician, she has played with all of the IU Orchestras, the West Michigan Symphony, the Traverse Symphony Orchestra, and the Columbus Indiana Philharmonic.
 She also enjoys playing chamber music and participated in many diverse chamber ensembles while at Indiana University.
 A supporter of new music, she was involved in the Hammer and Nail, Double Exposure, and New Voices Opera composition collaborations at IU.
 In her free time, she sings and frequently leads worship at First United Methodist Church in Bloomington, IN.
-She currently attends graduate school at Western Michigan University pursuing a degree in Music Therapy.
+She currently attends graduate school at Western Michigan University pursuing a Masters degree in Music Therapy.
 This fall she will pursue a six-month music therapy internship at Rainbow Babies and Children's Hospital in Cleveland.

 Aubrey Shumway (2016-present)